Factbox: Greek austerity and reform measures

 BANK RECAPITALISATIONS

--- Banks with major problems will be recapitalised with common voting shares while those with lesser problems will be recapitalised with bonds convertible into shares with restricted voting rights.
+-- Banks with major problems will be recapitalized with common voting shares while those with lesser problems will be recapitalized with bonds convertible into shares with restricted voting rights.

 LABOR REFORM

--- About 15,000 state workers will be placed in a "labour reserve," meaning they will be placed on partial pay and dismissed after a year.
+-- About 15,000 state workers will be placed in a "labor reserve," meaning they will be placed on partial pay and dismissed after a year.

 -- The government aims to cut the state sector workforce by about 150,000 people by 2015.